A constitutional co-operative movement

 A governance system that cannot be bought.

-No donor class should be able to acquire greater political weight than the citizen.
+No donor class should acquire greater political weight than the citizen.
+No corporation should purchase public outcomes through access, pressure, or patronage.

 01